 \subsection{Evaluation Metrics}

-We use the time cost which represents the time taken for the algorithm to find a solution and the number of nodes which denotes the number of nodes explored on the way to solve as the path planning metrics to evaluate the quality of our algorithm from the path planning perspective.
-We use Dice Score (Dice) also known as F1-score and Intersection over union (IoU) as image quality metrics to evaluate the performance of our network.
-Here True positive (TR), false negative (FN), and false positive (FP) number of pixels calculated can be calculated separately for each image and averaged over the test set.
-The corresponding equations for both these metrics are shown using the equation below respectively.
+We use the time cost, which represents the time taken for the algorithm to find a solution, and the number of nodes, which denotes the number of nodes explored on the way to the solution, as the path planning metrics to evaluate the quality of our algorithm from the path planning perspective.
+Dice Score (Dice), also known as F1-score, and Intersection over Union (IoU) are utilized as the image quality metrics to evaluate the performance of our network.
+Dice Score and IOU scores are computed as shown in \autoref{dice_metric} and \autoref{iou_metric}:

+Here, True positive (TP), false negative (FN), and false positive (FP) numbers of pixels can be calculated separately for each image and averaged over the test set.

 We also use Fréchet Inception Distance (FID) to evaluate the quality of generated promising regions.
 A lower FID is preferred for better-performing generative models.
-Let $D$ represent the CNN used to extract features, ($m_{r}$, $\sigma_{r}$) be the mean and covariance of features extracted from real samples, and ($m_{f}$, $\sigma_{f}$) be mean and covariance of features extracted from fake samples with $D$, then the Frechet Inception distance is defined using the below equation:
+Let $D$ represent the CNN used to extract features, ($m_{r}$, $\sigma_{r}$) be the mean and covariance of features extracted from real samples, and ($m_{f}$, $\sigma_{f}$) be mean and covariance of features extracted from fake samples with $D$, then the Frechet Inception distance is defined using \autoref{fid_score}: